Tranxuanvu/AutoIT/README.md

 Press PRINT/PRINTSCREEN to save an image/upload an image to pomf upload realised via WinHTTP

+##### WindowInfo
+Shows the visible text of a Window for easy copy/paste Useful to get the Kanji of Error-Messages

 ##### some loose UDF's / au3's
 md5.au3 - AutoIT md5 function